vali101/oepul-chat/README.md

 Additionally, there are smaller modules dedicated to evaluating the RAG system and utilities for file loading.

 Upon executing `--download`, a new folder named data will be generated.
 Subsequently, when building an index, it will be stored within the indices folder.

+The Jupyter Notebooks in the notebooks should only server for understanding of some concepts and ideas used in the final library.